justinlee0777/prospero/README.md

 `IndentTransformer` adds indentation to the beginning of paragraphs.
 (I personally use this for fiction.)

 `NewlineTransformer` adds a certain number of newlines between paragraphs.
 (I personally use this for essays - think Medium.)

-Both are stateful, so do not reuse them across books; please create new instances.

 ### Concept and architecture